Everything You Need to Know About Spirulina

 • Reducing Inflammation: Chronic inflammation is another major contributor to many health problems.
 Research suggests that spirulina can help reduce inflammation by inhibiting the production of inflammatory molecules in the body.

-Important Note: While these findings are encouraging, it's important to remember that most studies have been conducted in test tubes or animals.
+Important Note: While these findings are encouraging, it's important to remember that most studies have been conducted in test tubes or on animals.
 More human studies are needed to fully understand the extent of spirulina's antioxidant and anti-inflammatory effects.

 • Promoting Healthy Cholesterol Levels: